h2non/oml/README.md

 # oml

-> Markup template engine build on top of the [Oli][oli] language for node and the browser

 > **SPOILER!
 Work in progress**

 ## About

-OML is the acronim of Oli Markup Language.
-It uses the [JavaScript][oli-js] parser and compiler of the Oli language
+**oml** is a markup template engine build on top of the Oli][oli] language for node and the browser It is powered by the Oli [JavaScript][oli-js] parser and compiler implementation

+It is the acronim of Oli Markup Language

+## Features

+- Pretty and minimalist syntax
+- Built-in support for data references
+- Support mixins and includes (upcoming)
+- Runs over node and browers
+- No third party dependencies

 ## Installation

 #### Node.js

 ```
-$ npm install omljs --save
+$ npm install omljs
 ```
 For CLI usage only, it's recommented you install it as global package
 ```